 How to Get WhatsApp Cloud API

-To get WhatsApp Cloud API, you need to set it up on your Facebook Developer Account.
+To get WhatsApp Cloud API directly from Meta, you need to set it up on your Facebook Developer Account.
 Follow the steps below or watch our WhatsApp Cloud API tutorial video.

 Set up Your Facebook Developer Account